Every man and woman forms an opinion of someone at the first glance. It’s human nature.

 You make your own buns from scratch, and picked up some high quality gruyere cheese imported straight from Switzerland.

-You’re not scraping the burger and making a hot dog.
-It’s still a burger, but ONE HELL of a burger because you decided to craft it with better ingredients.
+You’re not scrapping the burger and making a hot dog.
+It’s still a burger, but ONE AMAZING burger because you decided to craft it with better ingredients.

 Dressing to Impress: Putting It All Together